cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 simple put his name behwind it, as well as the data and time so others know you work on it.
 You can aslo communicate on slack about the task you do if you run into issues or have questions.

+All: if you see a TODO , and want to do it (e.g. have 1-2 hours time, put your name to it so others know you will work on it.
+Do not assign a TODO to you if you do not have time and will do it in a month from now, Research tasks need to be done immediately.
+HOwever we will also assign some longer term tasks to you so you can work ahead and in parallel, if your task is not done it will be assigned to some one else to mitigate that the time delay does not block the project.)

+All: add tasks in github so we can assign todos and monitor progress

+Gregor: Describe In detail how this is done

 ## Git and GitHub